 We expect that these developments will show up in the accident and error rate, and they will result in clinicians departing HEMS after becoming dismayed at the lack of proficiency of the persons flying.
 (At least those clinicians who know what a lack of proficiency looks like.)
 Flying a single-pilot VFR helicopter to an accident scene at 3am is different than flying an airliner as a member of a flight crew.
 It's not necessarily harder, but it is different.
 It requires an entirely different set of interpersonal and aviation skills.

 The transitioning rotor pilot will serve in the airlines as a co-pilot until his or her performance has been verified.
 A retiring airline pilot entering HEMS will be given 8 to 10 hours and a check ride before being cast loose upon the skies.
 And the med crews.
+When we flew BKs, A new pilot coud gain initial operating experience with a training captain.
+Not so in most singles.

-But, at some point, insurance rates and astronomical lawsuits will drive the fix most strenuously avoided by the HEMS industry.
+At some point, insurance rates and astronomical lawsuits will drive the fix most strenuously avoided by the HEMS industry.

 After all, the airlines are hiring.